zaneschepke/zaneschepke.github.io/content/about.md

 title: About Me
 ---

-My name is Zane Schepke, a software developer based in Michigan.
+My name is Zane Schepke, a software engineer based in Michigan.

-Throughout my career, I’ve worked in various technical and software development roles for both large and small corporations.
+Throughout my career, I’ve worked in various technical and software engineering roles for both large and small corporations.
 In these roles, I’ve observed that many corporations are either overtly or covertly self-serving, prioritizing quarterly reports, stock or token prices, bureaucratic preservation, or perceived virtue